-Cheating relates to the use of unauthorised means or tools to gain an advantage.
+Cheating relates to using unauthorised means or tools to gain an advantage.
 Exchanging information with another person during an exam is also considered cheating.
-Plagiarism means that you submit someone else's work or parts of someone else's work or code in your own name.
+Plagiarism means submitting someone else's work or parts of someone else's work or code in your name.

-Here is an extract from KTH's Handbook "Guiding students away from plagiarism" that can be found below.
+Here is an extract from KTH's Handbook "Guiding students away from plagiarism" that can be found on this page.

 Plagiarism in written assignments